 If you try to induce vomiting without talking to an expert first, there’s a good chance you’ll just make things worse.

 Myth #5: If you think your dog or cat was poisoned, panic!

 The facts: It’s super unlikely your pet will die from eating something harmful; just be vigilant and have an action plan

 Now that you’ve read this article, you should have a better idea of which foods and plants to keep away from your furry friend.
 But accidents still happen.

-So never panic — just get help as quickly as possible, and it’s overwhelmingly likely your four-legged friend will be frisky again in no-time.
+So yes, you should err on the side of caution, but never panic—just get help as quickly as possible, and it’s overwhelmingly likely your four-legged friend will be frisky again in no time.